-The table of incidental catch rates has been updated to include estimated catch for the entirety of 2007 and the first part of 2008.
-The estimated total catch for 2007 was 180 tons, substantially lower than in previous years.
-The estimated catch through October 3, 2008 was 84 tons.
-Revised Tier 6 catch numbers have been calculated based on catch data through 2007.
+There have been no changes to the assessment methods for this assemblage, but the data in this report have been updated from previous years.
+The table of trawl survey biomass and the Tier 5 calculations based on these estimates have been updated to include the summer 2009 Bering Sea shelf survey.
+The table of incidental catch rates has been updated to include estimated catch for the entirety of 2008 and the first part of 2009.
+The estimated total catch for 2008 was 213 tons; more than in 2007 but substantially lower than in preceding years.
+The estimated catch through October 7, 2009 was 64 tons.
+Revised Tier 6 catch numbers have been calculated based on catch data through 2008.
+A small section of new text has been added summarizing new research underway on octopus, and the life history section has been updated.
 Other data and report sections are largely unchanged from the 2007 SAFE.